Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

     - Various BigQuery to BigQuery pipelines can be created and then visualized in Data Studio with recurring reports that can be linked with specific filters in place
       - This enables the use of custom reports to consistently check cloud costs to catch sudden/gradual increases in costs
 - Right size data architecture by utilizing application performance analysis data
-  - This step is crucial after the low hanging fruit has already been addressed (i.e. turning off unused services, volume based discounts, etc.)
+  - This step is crucial after other low hanging fruit has already been addressed (i.e. turning off unused services, volume based discounts, etc.)
-  - Also, this step should be done only after application optimization has been done
+  - **NOTE: this step should be done only after application optimization has been done to ensure the application will continue to operate effectively after being right sized**
   - In general, this section concerns itself with "right sizing" the application by trying to answer the following:
     - How is the application performing?
 Are there lots of unused resources, or is resource usage quite high?
     - If the workloads are unpredictable, is there an opportunity to leverage auto scaling?